klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 ### Manual Mesh Creation

-The previous methods all work on an object-level where the modeler is only concerned with the shape of the object while the computer constructs the according mesh data.
+The previous methods all work on an object-level where the modeller is only concerned with the shape of the object while the computer constructs the according mesh data.
 However, it is also possible to manually construct the mesh.
 This means that the 3D artist adds and manipulates individual vertices and defines edges and faces in order to build the final mesh.
 One can either start from scratch or adapt existing primitive shapes.
-An example would be the (artistic) modeling process of a car.
+An example would be the (artistic) modelling process of a car.
-(In the production process, cars are usually modeled with CAD shapes since they can define exact and smooth curvatures.
+(In the production process, cars are usually modelled with CAD shapes since they can define exact and smooth curvatures.
-However, for real-time applications like games, cars are modeled as mesh-based objects).
+However, for real-time applications like games, cars are modelled as mesh-based objects).
 In this example, a 3D artist could start with reference images of the real car which are placed on the top view, front view and side view.
 After that, vertices are placed one by one in such a way that they align with all three background images.
 When placing the vertices, they are connected to edges and also form faces.
 Here, the 3D artist needs to make sure that the edges and face strips follow the major forms of the car's body.
 Additionally, the topology of the mesh needs to be managed, e.g. to avoid a mesh that is too dense.
-3D programs offer different features to support the modeling process.
+3D programs offer different features to support the modelling process.
 Especially a series of generative modifiers like live-mirroring for symmetric shapes or automatically subdividing edges to add more vertices accelerate the process and improve the result {% cite Simonds2013Blender %}.
-Creating realistic 3D object using this technique requires training and in-depth knowledge of the supporting features.
+Creating realistic 3D objects using this technique requires training and in-depth knowledge of the supporting features.
-A wide range of tutorials exist online which teach how to create different objects and explain different tricks which can be used to maximize the effectiveness of the modeling program's features.
+A wide range of tutorials exist online which teach how to create different objects and explain different tricks which can be used to maximize the effectiveness of the modelling program's features.

 With mesh creation, the creator has full control over the mesh's complexity and topology.
 This is helpful for optimizations, e.g. if the model should be used in real-time rendering.
 Additionally, a clean topology helps in managing the amount of detail which is portrayed in the mesh.
-It it also helpful for animatable objects since the topology can be laid out in a way that it supports the movements.
+It is also helpful for animatable objects since the topology can be laid out in a way that it supports the movements.
 The main disadvantage of this technique is that it is a tedious and slow process.
 Similar to drawing, the quality of the result depends on the artistic skills of the creator.
-Apart from defining the shape of the object, the modeler also has to think about a suitable topology to repesent the shape as a mesh.
+Apart from defining the shape of the object, the modeller also has to think about a suitable topology to represent the shape as a mesh.
-The technique works well for man-made objects since they consist of clear shapes and hard edges which are good reference points in the modeling process.
+The technique works well for man-made objects since they consist of clear shapes and hard edges which are good reference points in the modelling process.
 Creating organic objects by hand this way is tricky.

 ### Box Modeling

 Box modelling describes a method in which faces of a polygon cube are extruded and manipulated to create a complex model.
-The process generally utilises a simple iterative method where extruded faces are moved, scaled and rotated to represent an object.
+The process generally utilizes a simple iterative method where extruded faces are moved, scaled and rotated to represent an object.
 The name box modelling refers to the use of a cube as a starting point and often has a very angular result.
 Final stages of the project may work with smoothing functions to provide a more organic look, however during development it is optimal to retain a low polygon count.

 ### Retopology

-The presented modeling techniques of digital sculpting, 3D scanning and photogrammetry typically result in a high-density triangle mesh.
+The presented modelling techniques of digital sculpting, 3D scanning and photogrammetry typically result in a high-density triangle mesh.
 The problem with this mesh is that it is irregular and often bears unnecessary complexity {% cite Simonds2013Blender %}.
-For instance, a 3D scanned table consists of many small triangles but its table top could be simplified to one cuboid shape which only consists of two triangles per side.
+For instance, a 3D scanned table consists of many small triangles but its table-top could be simplified to one cuboid shape which only consists of two triangles per side.
 Additionally, it is not possible to animate the high-complexity 3D meshes since any movement results in condensed geometry and stretched surfaces.
 In real-time rendering, the amount of polygons also has an impact on the runtime of the rendering pipeline.
 This means that high-density meshes will take longer to render and therefore the framerate will be lower.